BoykovaAntonyna/nikita-kickstarter/NIKITA-LICENSE.md

     to the extent allowed by law.

     You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
-See Other Information below.
+See other information below.

 Please see http://creativecommons.org/publicdomain/zero/1.0/ for further information.